Simple Christmas Decor Ideas

 1. Mason Jar Candle-holder

 Mason jars are often a go-to when it comes to crafty DIYs.
-Pinterest is full of fun and creative ways to use these inexpensive jars, so it’s no surprise that they made it into my Christmas decor this year.
+Pinterest is full of fun and creative ways to use these inexpensive jars, so it’s no surprise that they make a regular appearance in my Christmas decor.

 We always have an abundance of these jars around the house (including in the cupboard for drinking glasses), and my guess is you probably do too!

-To give the look of snow, I poured a few scoops of sugar into each jar.
+To create the look of snow, I poured a few scoops of sugar into each jar.
 To me this looked just as “realistic” as the fake snow you see in stores, and it was something I already had on hand.
-Simple and cheap!

 I then placed the candles in the jars and pressed them down into the sugar to make it look like they were in a mound of snow.
 I used these battery operated flameless votive candles that I got from Amazon.

 They can be set on a timer so that they turn on automatically, run for 6 hours and then shut off on their own – which I love!
 They also come with a small remote that controls all of them simultaneously in case you want to turn them ON/OFF manually.

 2. Christmas lantern/vase – 3 Ways